anthonym995/anthonym995/README.md

 <h3 align="center">A passionate frontend developer from India</h3>

 <h3 align="Left">☺️ About Me!</h3>
 <p>Hi all, I was started my coding career 2021 as UI Developer.
-I was actualy a Mechanical Engineering Graduated and my goal is to be a full stack developer for now in future looking for ML & AI.</p>
+I was actualy a Mechanical Engineering Graduated and my goal is to be a full stack developer.</p>

 - 🔭 I’m currently working as **UI Developer**